Scytl/grunt-daemon/README.md

     grunt server:foo:qux

-For this kind of alias you need to include a snippet like the following in your `Gruntfile.js` replacing the task name (`server` in the example) and the task to be used (`connect` in the example) based on your needs
+For this kind of aliases you need to include a snippet like the following in your `Gruntfile.js` replacing the task name (`server` in the example) and the task to be used (`connect` in the example) based on your needs